George Melly: Postwar life and career

-Brecon
+Scethrog

-George and Diana Melly had a country retreat, the Tower, at Scethrog in the Brecon Beacons, between 1971 and 1999.
+George and Diana Melly had a country retreat, Scethrog Tower in the Usk Valley, between 1971 and 1999.
 This was somewhere Melly could escape the jazz world and indulge his love of fishing on the River Usk.
-Jazz followed him to Wales and this led to a series of celebrated performances in the area and in the South Wales valleys.
+Jazz followed him and this led to a series of celebrated performances in the area and in the valleys.
 In 1984 the Brecon Jazz Festival was conceived by a group of jazz enthusiasts who gained widespread support from the local community.
 Melly was the first musician to be contracted for the opening festival and remained a supporter until his death.
 He was a factor in the festival's success and served as its president in 1991.

 As well as being the President of the Contemporary Arts Society for Wales, Melly was a contemporary art collector.
 His passion for surrealist art continued throughout his life and he lectured and wrote extensively on the subject.
 His passion for fly-fishing never dwindled and in later life he sold several important paintings (by Magritte and Picasso) enabling him to buy a mile of land by the River Usk.
 In 2000 he published Hooked!, a book on fly-fishing.